A pile of colorful antibiotic capsules on a blue surface.

 The SLEP

-The Shelf Life Extension Program or the SLEP has supplied modern science about the longevity of drugs.
-Like a regular household, the US Department of Defense stores medications that people can use during emergencies.
+The Shelf Life Extension Program, or SLEP, has provided modern science about drug longevity.
+Like a regular household, the US Department of Defense stores medications people can use during emergencies

-In 1986, the government of the United States started the SLEP.
-The agency is tired of wasting money replacing expired medicines every year.
-So it decided to fund a study and see if the drugs can last past their expiration dates.
+The United States government started the SLEP in 1986.
+The agency was tired of spending money replacing expired medicines yearly, so it decided to fund a study to determine whether drugs could last beyond their expiration dates.

-The Food and Drug Administration (FDA) also helped in founding the SLEP.
-In the study, they keep some medicines past their indicated expiration dates and test them to see if the drugs are still good.
+The Food and Drug Administration (FDA) also helped found the SLEP.
+In the study, some medicines were kept past their indicated expiration dates and tested to see if they were still good.

 Medications at Home versus SLEP Warehouse